 Now, some of the aforementioned buildings and rooms house memorabilia and pictures from their “glory days”.
 There is also a Museum where you can see artifacts from World War II.

 Birds love these Historic Ruins.

 If you get tired of all the history, and you just want to relax, there is a Pier where you won’t need a fishing license to catch some dinner.
-There is also a waterfront promenade where you can a have a romantic stroll and listen to the waves.
-Close to the Promenade, there is a Gift Shop for some cold drinks and maybe a quick bite.
-As you can see, this place has it all, and I still have a lot to explore.
+There is also a waterfront promenade where you can have a romantic stroll and listen to the waves.
+Close to the Promenade, there is a Gift Shop where you can pick up cold drinks and small bites.
+As you can see, this place has it all, and I still have lots to explore.

 I hope that by looking at these pictures and learning a little more about it, you decide to give Fort De Soto Park a chance.
 It is the perfect quick getaway for a Holiday Weekend on the Florida Gulf Coast.

 Before you keep reading: GoldenAgeTrips.com is making use of affiliate links, which in some cases will end up in a commission for purchases originated from this website.
 However, all referred companies/products/accommodations have been tried out or researched by us first.